 this is a rare example of a fully original compton.

-Cameron Lloyd and Edd Hordley have spent a number of days working on the Compton in the past year, bringing it back to playing standard.
+Cameron Lloyd and Edd Hordley have spent a number of days working on the Compton in the past few years, bringing it back to playing standard.
 The organ was formally opened to the public again on the 16th September 2017, where Cameron played the Compton for the morning of the museum's annual Steam and Threashing Fair.
 This is the first time the organ has been played in public in over 15 years!

 We are liasing with the museum regarding stating concerts/events on the Compton - Watch this space!